 Today I’m showing you how I made a DIY Vintage Fur Ottoman!

 I also have to be honest with you that as I was making this, I kept thinking “this is a little weird”.
-But I asked my Bloggy friends and they all said “Go for it!” (and there may have been jokes about furry deer nut sacks.)
+But I asked my Bloggy friends and they all said “Go for it!”.
 Then I realized one of my favourite bloggers The Nester did an entire CHAIR this way – so now I say “Bully to weird!”
 I always promised to be honest about projects – so here it goes.

 I found this jacket in the fabric section at our local thrift store for $8 a while back.
 It was in terrible shape, ripped all up the back seams and along the sleeves.
 But for that price, I knew I could work with it. $8 for real fur is half the price of faux fur at the fabric store!